-Greta Johnson, Lead Infection Prevention & Control Nurse at Hull and East Yorkshire Hospitals NHS Trust says:
+Greta Johnson, Lead Infection Prevention & Control Nurse at Hull University Teaching Hospitals NHS Trust says:

 “It is not unusual for hospitals to experience cases of gastroenteritis, such as Norovirus, at this time of year.
 These types of virus often originate in the community and can spread quickly when a number of people spend time in close proximity, such as in schools or on a hospital ward.